 - Schedule and organize progressive brokers opens to make friends with the other listing agents

-- Build a database of Realtor emails you know (have a signin sheet at your brokers opens)
+- Build a database of real estates agent emails you know (have a signin sheet at your brokers opens)

 - Attend pitch sessions with other Realtors

 - Attend trainings at the board or other local training to meet agents outside of your company

 Sometimes it can feel like you are helping the “enemy” but in actuality the health of the entire real estate market depends on everyone working and playing well together.

 5. Sending Postcards and Having A Hard Copy Newsletter